jadeonking/WitcherCord/README.md

 To use themes you need [__BetterDiscord__](https://betterdiscord.net/home/)

-Help Tutorial for Installing Better Discord and theme https://youtu.be/dapTr_vjyTM
+Help Tutorial for Installing Better Discord and theme https://youtu.be/dapTr_vjyTM it is a tad outdated but it will still work nontheless